manas1331/Depression-Detector-Website/README.md

 Our website utilizes a blend of JavaScript, HTML, CSS, Bootstrap, and Flask to deliver a seamless and user-friendly experience.
 With a focus on accessibility and ease of use, our platform aims to reach a wide audience and offer valuable insights into one's mental health.

 We are also planning to integrate the chatbot in the same website which we had built during the Hackathon.

+NOTE : It is important to run this code on a system which has a gpu or use other services like Google Colab, Jupyter notebook, etc which offer resources like gpu.